shijianzhong/kite-public/README.md

 }
 ```

-To add a new category:
+## Adding a new category

 1. Create a new object with the category name as the key
 2. Add a "feeds" array containing the RSS feed URLs for that category
 3. Ensure proper JSON formatting (commas between objects, no trailing comma)

-Guidelines:
+## Guidelines

 - Use only RSS feeds
-- Choose publications that have high quality content
+- Choose sources that have high quality content

 **Important**

-We require at least 20 feeds for a category, to consider it for processing
+We require at least **20 feeds** for a category in order to consider it for processing
 and showing inside the Kite app.